Lone Tree Community School District

 The Lone Tree Community School District, or Lone Tree Schools, is a rural public school district headquartered in Lone Tree, Iowa.

 The Elementary, Middle, and High School are all located in one building on Main Street in Lone Tree.
 Their rival in sports is neighboring school Highland.

 The district is mostly in Johnson County, with a small area in Louisa County, and serves Lone Tree and the surrounding rural areas.

 History

-In 2018, the Lone Tree administration announced that the district will begin sharing a superintendent with the Highland Community School District.

 Schools

 The district operates two schools in a single facility in Lone Tree: